VishnuMano/StockedX/README.md

 # StockedX
-Checking prices and availability of shoes on StockX
+Price Threshold Notification for Shoes on StockX